thegamecracks/thegamecracks.github.io/docs/python/asyncio_threading.rst

-of event loop that was created by asyncio, but by default, the :py:class:`~asyncio.DefaultEventLoopPolicy` returns a :py:class:`~asyncio.SelectorEventLoop` on Unix which uses the :py:mod:`selectors` module, and on Windows it returns a :py:class:`~asyncio.ProactorEventLoop` which uses Windows's `I/O Completion Ports`_ API.
-In either case, the operating system allows Python to wait on multiple data sources at once, whether it be network sockets or named pipes used in IPC.
+of event loop that was created by asyncio, but by default, the :py:class:`~asyncio.DefaultEventLoopPolicy` returns a :py:class:`~asyncio.SelectorEventLoop` on Unix which uses the :py:mod:`selectors` module, and on Windows it returns a :py:class:`~asyncio.ProactorEventLoop` which uses Windows's `I/O Completion Ports`_.
+In either case, Python will use the operating system's APIs to wait on multiple data sources at once, whether it be network sockets, or named pipes used in IPC.

 .. _I/O Completion Ports: https://learn.microsoft.com/en-ca/windows/win32/fileio/i-o-completion-ports